Sinkang Manuscripts: History and background

-Origins
+The script used in these papers, Sinkang romanization, is considered the first domestically developed and first Latin script to be used in Taiwan.
+However, the manuscripts were not "discovered" by scholars until the nineteenth century.

 Shortly after the founding of Taihoku Imperial University in 1928, one of the scholars in the linguistics department, Naoyoshi Ogawa (小川尚義), gathered together a number of old texts in Tainan.
 In 1931, Naojirō Murakami (村上直次郎) edited and published them under the title The Sinckan Manuscripts.
-The compilation contained 109 "fanzi contracts," of which 87 were from the Sinckan settlement; 21 of those were bilingual in Han characters and Sinckan.
+The compilation contained 109 contracts, of which 87 were from the Sinckan settlement; 21 of those were bilingual in Han characters and Sinckan.

+Joseph Beal Steere, an anthropologist and a professor at the University of Michigan, had stored 15 manuscripts at the university's Museum of Anthropology, which were found again and archived by 1999.

+The "Deeds of the Qing Dynasty Sinkang Society Fan Fu Wang Lanmo and Others" (清代新港社番婦王覽莫等立典契) was an assemblage of Sinkang manuscripts, collected by the Kaohsiung Museum of History.
+They were designated as important antiquities by the Cultural Construction Committee of the Executive Yuan of the Republic of China (now the Ministry of Culture) in 2008.